martyndavies/nexmo-sms-translator/README.md

 Let's get the message into the page itself.
 Start by heading back into `public/js/app.js` and load it up with all the JS that you can find in this [GitHub Gist](https://gist.github.com/martyndavies/a8effab804f013b74d489ef10fdfd0c4)

-This code handles displaying the messages, and also takes care of sending replies back to the server.
+This code handles displaying the messages within the page, and also takes care of sending replies back to the server.

 ## Sending back translated replies
 In order to accept those replies and send them on we need to add a new route to our `server.js` file: